godotengine/godot-docs/classes/class_popupmenu.rst

 **id_pressed**\ (\ id\: :ref:`int<class_int>`\ ) :ref:`🔗<class_PopupMenu_signal_id_pressed>`

-Emitted when an item of some ``id`` is pressed or its accelerator is activated.
+Emitted when an item of some ``id`` is pressed.
+Also emitted when its accelerator is activated on macOS.

 \ **Note:** If ``id`` is negative (either explicitly or due to overflow), this will return the corresponding index instead.